 What Is an Orthodontist?

 An orthodontist is a specialist in the proper alignment of the teeth and jaw.
 Orthodontics is a recognized specialty of the American Dental Association.
 And specialists complete at least two years of post-graduate training.
+While Dr. Claudia Vargas is a general dentist and not an orthodontic specialist, she is certified to provide Invisalign orthodontic services.

 The Value of Orthodontic Treatment